-The County Administrative Board works to promote equality in the county based on the Government's national equality policy.
+The County Administrative Board works to promote gender equality in the county based on the Government's national gender equality policy.

 - An equal distribution of power and influence.
 Women and men shall enjoy equal rights and opportunities to be active citizens and to shape the conditions for decision-making.

 - Financial equality.
 Women and men shall enjoy equal opportunities and conditions with regard to education and paid work that provides lifelong financial independence.

 - Equal distribution for unpaid care and household work.
 Women and men should take equal responsibility for household work and have opportunities to give and receive care on equal terms.

 - Violence by men directed at women must cease.
 Women and men, girls and boys, should have equal rights and opportunity for physical integrity